We’ve been asked to write a quick and helpful guide for finding a reliable locksmith in the UK

 - Call Centres – If it sounds like you’re talking to a call centre, then you probably are… They create multiple adverts, take an upfront payment, and then pass the work to anyone in your local area.
 Unfortunately it could literally be anyone; you don’t know who it is, whether they’re qualified, and what their credentials are.

 - No known address – Transparency is important; they will know your address, so what’s wrong with you knowing theirs?
 If they don’t show a full address on an advert / website, you have no backup if things go wrong.
-Check for an address, and make sure it’s genuine using Google Street view or similar.
+Check for an address, and make sure it’s genuine.

 - Use an MLA Locksmiths – Yes it’s been said already, but it really is the only way to ensure you’re receiving the correct advice, high standard of workmanship and a vetted professional.
 The Master Locksmiths Association carries our regular inspections and takes any complaints of poor workmanship, criminal convictions or bad business practises very seriously.

-In reply to any more locksmiths about to pick up the phone and attempt to argue with us for publishing this… Please refrain… What better advice can we give to the general public, other than to contact the official trade association and ask for recommended approved locksmiths in their area.
-In my opinion, there is no excuse for not passing the inspection / vetting process, and becoming a member of the Master Locksmiths Association.
-The MLA is a government backed, non-profit Locksmith trade organisation with a proven commitment to reducing crime.
+In reply to any more locksmiths about to pick up the phone and whine at us for publishing this… What better advice can we give to the general public, other than to contact the official trade association and ask for recommended approved locksmiths in their area.
+In our opinion, there is no excuse for not passing the inspection / vetting process, and becoming a member of the Master Locksmiths Association (The UK’s only, government backed, non-profit Locksmith trade organisation).